 5. Stiletto TB15MC TiBone 15-Ounce Titanium Milled-Face Hammer

 A light-weighted body that can be as effective as a heavy steel hammer.
 This tool has a 15 oz. titanium head which may not be heavy in mass but can be useful enough to beat the 28 oz. steel headed hammer.
-That’s the charisma of titanium!
+That’s the charisma of a titanium hammer!

 You’ll experience less shock when it recoils.
 The shock can be minimized up to 10 times as the manufacturer claims.
 Besides, the construction is strong and the design is more ergonomic.
 These features provide extra facilities to work with them more comfortably.